Guleixibian2009/Hand-Written-HTML-Site/README.md

 That equals to: Amazing, right? 😎

 I used an online kit for those icons(but sadly I only have a free kit).
 The package I mentioned is called `l-lin/font-awesome-animation`.
 It allows me to create more kinds of font awesome animations.
 See `faa-tada`!
-I used it because the original animation doesn't work for me.
-Visit their [website](https://github.com/l-lin/font-awesome-animation/) to see more demos!
+I used it because the original animation doesn't work for me.😐 Visit their [website](https://github.com/l-lin/font-awesome-animation/) to see more demos!

 * * *